carloscastellanos/teaching/480/syllabi/IGME480_Spring2025.md

 ## Overview

 Assignments are not simply about writing code.
 Every assignment will have associated readings, research and reflective writing components (discussed below).
 In addition, your instructor will provide important historical context, show examples and provide other notes and resources relevant to the assignment topic/theme.
-Tentatively, there are 8 main assignments (software art programming projects):
+Tentatively, there are 6 assignments:

-1. Training Camp (skill-building)
-2. Representing Time
-3. Chance, Indeterminacy & Rule-based Systems
-4. Un-Drawing Machine
-5. Networks & Telematics
-6. Augmented Body
-7. AI/Machine Learning
-8. Self-Directed Final Project
+- one minor project
+- approximately 3 workshop assignments
+- midterm presentation
+- final project and public presentation

 ## Journal & Documentation

 Every assignment requires that you document your process. **You will be expected to keep an online journal/blog** of your work in this class.
 Project updates, research process, readings, interesting links – all of these go in your journal.
 Specific requirements will be provided for each assignment.
 Part of these requirements will entail the submission of a ["Field Report"](https://github.com/carloscastellanos/teaching/blob/master/480/syllabi/field-report.md).
 You will periodically be asked to "survey the field".
 That is, browse various blogs, web sites, academic journals or other resources in order to deepen your knowledge of the field and familiarize yourself with the current state of the art.
 You will then be expected to report on your findings — hopefully with a critical perspective.
 Some weeks, the "Field Report" deliverables may be thematically oriented.
 There is no restriction on the sources of information you may use.

 The journal is a reflection of yourself as a professional and should demonstrate that.
-Therefore, even if you do have a website/blog already, **this course requires that you create a website/blog unique to this course**.
+Therefore, even if you do have a website/blog already, **_this course requires that you create a website/blog unique to this course_**.
 This will be a website that you will continue to use throughout this course and perhaps your duration in the program.
 For this semester I am asking everyone to create an account on the free blogging platform [WordPress.com](https://wordpress.com).

-In addition to the journal, you will also upload your programming assignments (with some possible exceptions) to the OpenProcessing web site.
+In addition to the journal, you will also upload your programming assignments (with some possible exceptions) to GitHub.
 This will make it easier for all of us to see your programming assignments.
-You will simply need to post a link to the Processing or P5.js sketch in your assignment submission.
+You will simply need to post a link to the GutHub repository in your assignment submission.

 **Good documentation habits:**

 Document your projects thoroughly as you go, do not put it off until the end.
 Plan in advance to have what you need to document.
 Photos, video, sketches, schematics, code and notes are all possible forms of documentation.
 More specific instructions will be given for each assignment but in general you will need to include general description (what it is, does), the goal(s) of the project, add the ideas/inspirations and results/experience (i.e. a narrative reflection).
 Your explanation should give enough information that someone who’s never seen the project can understand it.
 In addition (as mentioned below), you will also write a reflection on the readings and your overall research process.

 Make sure the code is well-commented, so you and others can understand what it does.
-You may post your code (and other relevant files) to a code repository site like GitHub.

 Make sure to cite sources from which you get your ideas, code, and construction techniques.
 When you base your work on someone else’s, cite the original author and link to their work, just as you would when quoting another author in a paper.
 Very few ideas come out of nowhere, and your readers can learn a lot from the sources from which you learned and by which you were inspired.
 This is how knowledge and innovation work.
 So please be generous in sharing your sources.

 ## Readings & Response

 Readings, videos, and other supplementary materials will be included as part of every assignment.
-These might include excerpts from academic texts, academic papers, recorded conference talks, blog posts, or any other relevant material. **You will be expected to write a short 1-page response for each in your journal.** Remember that this is essentially a curated collection of material.
+These might include excerpts from academic texts, academic papers, recorded conference talks, blog posts, or any other relevant material. **_You will be expected to write a short 1-page response for each in your journal._** Remember that this is essentially a curated collection of material.
 You could do your own research (and will, especially for your final project), but I am helping you by sharing what I think is most important.
 Part of learning is knowing where to look and conducting your own research.
 This is why it is important to do the readings, and come to class with thoughts and questions for discussion.
 It helps you gain confidence in these "meta-skills" of researching, questioning, generating ideas, etc. As always, if you're struggling to keep up with the readings, do not hesitate to ask for help.

 # Grading